Communicate

 find “common ground” between patient/family and healthcare team and work from this point

-Build trust with patient/family and ensure consistent messaging
+build trust with patient/family and ensure consistent messaging

 ethics consultation very helpful